604.736.1640 Vancouver, British Columbia

 • Repeat this action at least ten times, three times daily.

-Encourage your loved one to put reasonable effort into the rocking action to sustain the back-and-forth movement of this exercise while being careful to maintain their balance.
+Encourage your loved one to put reasonable effort into the rocking action to sustain the back-and-forth movement of this exercise while carefully maintaining their balance.

 5. Resistance Band Exercise